TheSoloHacker47/vibeJamLandingPage/README.md

 ## Deployment to GitHub Pages

-### Automatic Deployment
+### Branch Deployment

-This repository is set up with GitHub Actions to automatically deploy to GitHub Pages whenever changes are pushed to the main branch.

-1. Fork or clone this repository
-2. Enable GitHub Pages in your repository settings:
-   - Go to Settings > Pages
-   - Set Source to "GitHub Actions"
-3. Push changes to the main branch
+You can deploy this website to GitHub Pages using the branch deployment method:
-4. GitHub Actions will automatically build and deploy your site
-5. Your site will be available at `https://yourusername.github.io/repository-name/`

-### Manual Deployment

-If you prefer to deploy manually:

-1. Create a GitHub repository
+1. Create a GitHub repository (if you haven't already)
 2. Push your code to the repository
 3. Go to Settings > Pages
 4. Set Source to "Deploy from a branch"